segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

   </tr>
 </table>

-The only required argument to track in Analytics.js is an event name string.
-You can read more about [how we recommend naming your events](/docs/connections/spec/track#event).
+The only required argument in Analytics.js is an _event name string_.
+You can read more about [how Segment recommends you name events](/docs/connections/spec/track#event).

 Example Track call: